ethbak/connexion-for-linkedin/README.md

 Completes `30` connection requests in under `18` minutes.

 # 🧪 Running Tests
-To run tests for Connexion, navigate to the `test.py` file in the project directory, which contains all of the application’s test cases.
+To run tests for ConneXion, navigate to the `test.py` file in the project directory, which contains all of the application’s test cases.
 Files related to testing are stored in the `tests` folder.
 Some test cases, especially those relating to the linkedin connection bot, will fail due to the dynamic and unpredictable nature of LinkedIn profiles.
 Many of the test cases are resource intensive, i.e. they use Google API requests or they heighten the risk of LinkedIn restrictions by repeatedly logging in the user.
 Therefore, it is advisable to only test a few methods at a time.

 # 👨‍💻 Contributors